wisq/minecraft-scripts/README.md

 6. It announces the end of the backup to players in-game
 7. It runs `save-on` to turn saving back on

 In the case of a failure, it announces the error to the players so they can contact an admin.
-It also records in DataDog how long each of the major steps took (`save-all` and the WMB sync), and records how much space the latest backup took and how much space all backups are using.
+It also records in Datadog how long each of the major steps took (`save-all` and the WMB sync), and records how much space the latest backup took and how much space all backups are using.

 Within `/home/minecraft/backups/current`, it expects to find a `wmb.yml` file that details what to back up.
 Mine looks like this: